cmstexas/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach method doesn’t return anything, it just calls a function on each element in the array.
+While, .map returns values and creates a new array.

 2. What is the difference between a function and a method?

+A function operates on data and returns values.
+A method operates like a function, but exists entirely within an object.

 3. What is closure?

+A closure is a function that has access to the parent scope, even after the parent function has closed.

 4. Describe the four rules of the 'this' keyword.

+**Window/Global Binding - When in the global scope, the value of “this” will be the window/console Object;
+**Implicit Binding - Whenever a function is called by a preceding dot, the object before that dot is this.
+**New Binding - Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+When we call it, we use the “new” formatting.
+**Explicit Binding - Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+The super keyword gives us access to the functions from the parent class.

 ## Project Set up